NOSLINA elects first female chair

 1st NOSLINA Female Chair and 2017 Gala Honorees Recognized on Cruise to Bermuda

 At an auspicious Awards Gala on Sunday, October 15, aboard the Royal Caribbean ’Grandeur of the Seas’ ship to Bermuda, the reins of power changed at NOSLINA.
-NOSLINA Chairman of the Board, Dr. John Davies-Cole formally transferred power to Ms. Audrey Pabs-Garnon (seen in photo, left with Mrs. Peagie Foday) with , the first elected female Chair of the 19-year-old organization!
+NOSLINA Chairman of the Board, Dr. John Davies-Cole formally transferred power to Ms. Audrey Pabs-Garnon (left in photo with Mrs. Peagy Foday), the first elected female Chair of the 19-year-old organization!
 Davies-Cole himself, Chief Epidemiologist of Washington, DC, assumed the helm of the umbrella organization at a critical time when the Ebola pandemic ravaged Sierra Leone.
 His expertise on diseases and millions of dollars in relief supplies airlifted to Sierra Leone - coordinated by then-NOSLINA Executive Director, the dynamic Suna Nallo - helped alleviate the scourge in the country.

 Pabs-Garnon has a long career as an early childhood educator and is passionate about working with young children.
 For almost two decades she served as Director of the American Institute of Physics on-site Child Care Center in College Park, Maryland, for which she attained National Association for the Education of Young Children (NAEYC) & Maryland State Department of Education (MSDE) accreditations.
 Currently, an International Early Childhood Consultant, for 2010 & 2011 consecutively, Pabs-Garnon was named Woman of the Year by the National Association of Professional Women.